Transatlantic telegraph cable: Preparing a new attempt

 Field was undaunted by the failure.
 He was eager to renew the work, but the public had lost confidence in the scheme, and his efforts to revive the company were futile.
 It was not until 1864 that, with the assistance of Thomas Brassey and John Pender, he succeeded in raising the necessary capital.
 The Glass, Elliot, and Gutta-Percha Companies were united to form the Telegraph Construction and Maintenance Company (Telcon, later part of BICC), which undertook to manufacture and lay the new cable.
 C. F. Varley replaced Whitehouse as chief electrician.

 In the meantime, long cables had been submerged in the Mediterranean and the Red Sea.
 With this experience, an improved cable was designed.
 The core consisted of seven twisted strands of very pure copper weighing 300 pounds per nautical mile (73 kg/km), coated with Chatterton's compound, then covered with four layers of gutta-percha, alternating with four thin layers of the compound cementing the whole, and bringing the weight of the insulator to 400 lb/nmi (98 kg/km).
 This core was covered with hemp saturated in a preservative solution, and on the hemp were helically wound eighteen single strands of high tensile steel wire produced by Webster & Horsfall Ltd of Hay Mills Birmingham, each covered with fine strands of manila yarn steeped in the preservative.
 The weight of the new cable was 35.75 long hundredweight (4000 lb) per nautical mile (980 kg/km), or nearly twice the weight of the old.
-The Haymills site successfully manufactured 26000 nmi of wire (1,600 tons), made by 250 workers over eleven months.
+The Haymills site successfully manufactured 26000 nmi of cable (1,600 tons), made by 250 workers over eleven months.